miklevin/MikeLev.in/index.md

 teach you Tow-it-ism with MyKoz: AReal/OS - a way of using a Linux Subsystem on Windows for a minimalistic and portable approach to computing.
 See, you
 ***tow*** the tech that never goes obsolete around with you for life.
-It's the tiny tech stack of Linux, Python, vim & git.
+It's the tiny tech stack of ***Linux, Python, vim & git.***

 <img class="picright" width="300vw" alt="Linux, Python, vim & git (LPvg)" src="/assets/images/linux-python-vim-git.jpg" >

-MyKoz: A Real OS (pronounced like Marcus Aurelius) is a modification of the standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL) designed to teach you stoicism and the timeless skills of Linux, Python, vim and git.
-Upon install, you'll get a JupyterLab server running on localhost:8888 with a few Github repositories pre-installed to get you started with Free and Open Source SEO software.
+***MyKoz: A Real OS*** (pronounced like Marcus Aurelius) is a modification of the standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL) designed to teach you stoicism and the timeless skills of Linux, Python, vim and git.
+You get a JupyterLab server running with a few Github repositories pre-installed to get you started with ***Free and Open Source SEO software***.
 If you're not into SEO, it's a great way to learn generic data collection and analysis, which is the core of AI and more.

 ![Mike Levin Github Trails](/assets/images/mike-levin-github-trails.png)